Last updated May 2023 | Words and photos by Vietnam Coracle

 10. Weather & Climate:

-There are many climatic differences between north, south and central Vietnam, which I have written about here.
-But, aside from seasonal differences, I find weather to be simply more unpredictable and changeable as I move northwards.
-North of Hue, regardless of what month I’m travelling, each day consists of multiple weather conditions.
-Hot, cold, humid, dry, wet, windy, overcast, clear – there seems to be no pattern to it, and I never know what to expect.
+There are many climatic differences between north, south and central Vietnam, which I have written about in my Weather Guide.
+But, aside from seasonal differences, I find weather to be simply more unpredictable and changeable as I move northwards, especially into the mountains.
+North of Huế, regardless of what month I’m travelling, each day consists of multiple weather conditions: hot, cold, humid, dry, wet, windy, overcast, clear – there seems to be no pattern to it, and I never know what to expect.

 There’s more of a sense of history as I travel north.
 From old farmhouses and stone walls to temples, shrines and citadels, the past is more tangible in the north.
-And I like this very much.
+And I like this very much indeed.

 12. Street Food: